marionwalton/media-and-society/1_case_study.md

 {: .example}
 ![A synthetic image of a fictitious rhino sculpture produced by OpenAI's DALL-E model](img/DALL-E_iziko_rhino.png) Figure 3: This synthetic image of a rhino was produced by OpenAI's DALL-E model in response to the prompt 'Picture of Iziko Rhino'.
-This synthetic image of a rhino was produced by OpenAI’s DALL·E model in response to the prompt ‘Picture of Iziko Rhino’.
 DALL-E labelled the synthetic image (_ incorrectly_) as ‘A realistic sculpture of the Iziko Rhino, a famous bronze rhinoceros statue located in Cape Town, South Africa.’

 {: .question}
 What are the most important differences between an AI-generated image of a rhino (see e.g. Figure 3 above) and the Iziko Rhino depicted in [Figure 1](1_media.html#example---iziko-rhino)?